JanneMattila/www/docs/_posts/2024/02/2024-02-17-entra-id-governance-and-lifecycle-workflows.markdown

 categories: entra
 tags: entra security azure
 ---
-Many companies have requirement to enable temporary employee access various company resources.
+Many companies have requirement to enable temporary employee access to various company resources.
-Sometimes, this process is handled via ticketing systems and long wait times can be very problematic to the business process.
+Sometimes, this process is handled via ticketing systems and have a long wait times which can be very problematic to the business process.

 Access management can span from IT systems to physical building accesses and the need to enable this access can come very urgently.